Double Wire-O/Twin Loop | GBC or Plastic Comb Binding | Post Bind | Terminology

 To bind by gluing signatures to a case made of binder’s board covered with fabric, plastic, or leather, yielding hard cover books.
 Also called Hard Bind and Edition Bind.

-An alternate term for Side Stitch.
-To bind by stapling through sheets along one edge, as compared to saddle stitch.
+This is an alternate term for side stitch binding.
+This process of binding is done by stapling through sheets along one edge, as compared to saddle stitch.

-A finishing term for gathering or organizing printed sheets in a specified, precise order.
+A finishing term used for gathering or organizing printed sheets in a specified, precise order.

-In printing, a set of numbered symbols printed on the folded edge of press signatures to indicate the proper collating or gathering sequence.
+In printing, these are a set of numbered symbols printed on the folded edge of press signatures to indicate the proper collating or gathering sequence.

 The cover is trimmed after binding so that its edges are even with the edges of the leaves.

 This is a heavy printing paper used to cover books, make presentation folders, etc.